MEDICAL SECOND OPINION

 What is frequency of follow-up visits after liver transplant surgery?

-The patient should present for follow-up visit and blood tests twice a week in the first two weeks, once a week in subsequent three months, once in two weeks until the end of the first year and at monthly intervals thereafter.
+The patient should present for follow-up visits and blood tests twice a week in the first two weeks, once a week in the subsequent three months, once every two weeks until the end of the first year, and at monthly intervals.

 What is the size of the liver excised to be transferred to the recipient?

 For adult recipients, the right lobe is taken.
 It accounts for approximately 60% of the liver.
-For some adult patients, left lobe can be taken (%40).
-The left lateral segment is taken for pediatric recipients (%20).
+For some adult patients, the left lobe can be taken (40%).
+The left lateral segment is taken for pediatric recipients (20%).

-Does Liver Transplant Meet Requirements of the Recipient?
+Does Liver Transplant Meet the Requirements of the Recipient?

-Based on calculations made on donor liver, the liver is transplanted in size enough to meet the needs of the recipient; as expected, the liver left in donor body should also be sufficient to meet the needs of the donor.
-If these criteria are not met, transplant surgery will not be carried out.
+Based on calculations made on the liver of the donor's donor, the liver transplanted is large enough to meet the recipient's needs; as expected, the liver left in the donor's body should also be sufficient to meet the donor's needs.
+If these criteria are not met, transplant surgery will not occur.

 Does the Transplanted Liver Regenerate Itself?

-Similar to the liver of the donor, the piece of liver transplanted to the recipient will achieve a normal size in a 6- to 8-week period.
-Weight of liver accounts for 2% of total body weight in a healthy person.
-For example, the liver should weigh 1500 g for a human with body weight of 75 kg.
+Similar to the donor's liver, the piece of liver transplanted to the recipient will achieve a standard size in a 6- to 8-week period.
+The weight of the liver accounts for 2% of total body weight in a healthy person.
+For example, the liver should weigh 1500 g for a human weighing 75 kg.

 What Is the Risk of the Surgery For Donor?